A Black Forest Walden / Letters to Camondo

 I always held a special love in my heart for books that take me on a walk.
 Not necessarily travelogs, although those I like too, but books that use the act of walking through space and time to explore very personal relationships of an author to history, biography, philosophy.
 Jean Giono’s Provence comes to mind.
 Bruce Chatwin’s Songlines.
 José Saramago’s A Journey To Portugal.
 But also, Umberto Ecco’s A Walk in the Fictional Woods.

-To have known, hiked, conversed, shared meals or otherwise have spent time with a brilliant person and mind comes with the possible side effect of feeling smarter than one has any right to be.
-At least I have found myself in this sobering position at times.
+To have known, hiked, conversed, shared meals with a brilliant person, might make one feel smarter than one has any right to be.
+At least I have found that true for myself at times.
 And I’m reminded of this as I follow David F. Krell on the literary-philosophical trail he forges with his latest book, A Black Forest Walden: Conversations with Henry David Thoreau and Marlonbrando.

 Krell lives in the mountains and writes.
 He is a professor emeritus at DePaul University, Chicago, and is especially renowned for his Nietzsche scholarship.
 He also has spent the last two-plus decades in a small cabin in the mountains of Southwest Germany, where he now resides full time.

-It’s been more than a decade and a half since I walked with Krell through those mountains.
-Having read only very little of the author’s work at that point, I had travelled there to talk to the man about a dramatic writing project of his that interested me.
+It’s been fifteen years since I walked with Krell through those mountains.
+Having read only very little of the author’s work in philosophy at that point, I had travelled there to talk to him about a dramatic writing project of his that interested me.
 We were introduced by a mutual friend and former student of his, who happens to be one of Germany’s finest literary translators, a master in his own right.

 Luckily though, Krell’s insights are now readily accessible in A Black Forest Walden.

-Krell’s project with this book seems straightforward enough: to share insights and experiences from his life as a forest dweller, profound and trivial and everything in between, using On Walden Pond as a North Star of sorts.
+Krell’s project with his new book seems straightforward enough: to share insights and experiences from his life as a forest dweller, profound and trivial and everything in between, using On Walden Pond as a North Star of sorts.

-If you have not read Henry David Thoreau’s On Walden Pond, reading Krell’s book comes with good news: you don’t have to.
+If you have not read Henry David Thoreau’s On Walden Pond, Krell’s book comes with good news: you don’t have to.
 Krell has done the heavy lifting for you.
-Better yet, he quotes broadly enough from Thoreau that you don’t even have to purchase the book, if all you are after are a few dregs of wisdom from the 19th-century master.
+Better yet, he quotes broadly enough from Thoreau that you don’t even have to Thoreau’s book, if all you are after are a few nuggets of wisdom from the 19th-century master.

-The back cover of A Black Forest Walden promises “a work of philosophical reflection, nature description and sly humor.”
-I’m happy to report that Krell delivers on all three fronts.
+The back cover of A Black Forest Walden promises “a work of philosophical reflection, nature description and sly humor.
+And Krell delivers on all three fronts.
 While the sly humor could be described as an easy hike around the lower meadows of philosophy, the reflections represent the few risky but necessary, and thrilling, traverses across rough and tricky terrain without which no true hike into the mountains will feel complete.
 Finally, the nature descriptions provide the vistas.
-They are my favorites by far, and strongly remind me of the magic Krell cast upon me on that short half-day excursion up the Große Belchen back in the day.
+They are my favorites by far, and strongly remind me of the magic Krell cast upon me on that short half-day excursion up the Große Belchen.

 Meanwhile David Farrell Krell—at press time—is going on twenty-two years in his Hütte (cabin) above the clouds on Barley Stalk Hill in the Black Forest of Germany.
 That’s nine times as long as Thoreau’s stint at Walden Pond.
 And an easy win for Krell.
 One that would grant him all the right in the world to sneer at the Thoreau text as a myopic indulgence, the expression of someone desperately wanting to be seen by his New England peers as more committed to seclusion and more sensitive to the natural world around him than his short time there justified.

-For sure, he, more than once, expresses annoyance with Thoreau’s braggadocio, examples of which he quotes amply and which he blames on the New Englander’s puritanism, machismo and inherited snobbery.
+As we get deeper into the second round, defying expectations, Krell does not seem interested in landing easy blows.
+Nor is he after a quick knock-out.
+Yes, he more than once, expresses annoyance with Thoreau’s braggadocio, examples of which he quotes amply and which he blames on the New Englander’s puritanism, machismo and inherited snobbery.
 But no, he does not trash On Walden Pond.
 He is much lighter on his feet.
-The punches he lands expose Thoreau as an unreliable voice full of contradictions, a young man who on the one hand offers valuable insights into the human condition, but on the other, spews so much offensive nonsense that the idea of worshipping or canonizing On Walden Pond seems absurd.
+The punches he lands expose Thoreau as an unreliable voice full of contradictions, a young man who on the one hand offers valuable insights into the human condition, but on the other, spews so much offensive nonsense that the idea of worshipping or canonizing Walden seems absurd.

 ”I sit at my window and watch the mountains move.
 That is, from time to time I look up and see that they have moved — I never actually catch them in the act.
 They sometimes creep forward, advancing so close to the cabin that they seem but a flea hop away.
 And when I’m distracted or otherwise occupied, they slip away, so far away that when I look up I see hours and hours of trekking to the horizon.”
 (A Black Forest Walden – Chapter 50)

 Krell may have made his home in remote mountains.
-But he is not a survivalist, no extremist recluse, no Ted Kaczynski of Letters.
-He is also not someone who tries to disengage from the world.
-He is a working philosopher, just one who has decided to relocate his life of thinking and reflecting to the Black Forest mountains.
+But he is no extremist recluse, nor a Ted Kaczynski of Letters.
+He is a working philosopher who has decided to relocate his life of thinking and reflecting to the Black Forest mountains.
 And as is second nature for any philosopher, he quotes, alongside the 19th Century American Men of Letters, the voices of Nietzsche, Heidegger, Novalis, Goethe, Rilke, Derrida, Plato, etc.

-The prime example of this are the eight hilarious conversations he has with Marlonbrando, the feral cat living around and sometimes in the Hütte, and who moonlights as his shrink, but could also be read as Thoreau reincarnated.
+The prime example of this are the eight hilarious conversations he has with Marlonbrando, the feral cat living around and sometimes in the Hütte, who moonlights as his shrink, but could also be read as Thoreau reincarnated precisely in order to challenge him.

-Despite the above, I hesitate to call the joy of reading their respective books a win for Krell too, mostly because the lightheartedness in Krell’s book feels itself a bit like a project, a well planned strategy rather than something of natural lightness.
-As both works provide more reading pleasure in a chapter than many philosophers in multiple volumes, let’s call this one for both.
+Despite the above, I hesitate to call the joy of reading their respective books a win for Krell, mostly because the lightheartedness in A Black Forest Walden feels itself a bit like a project, a well planned strategy rather than something of natural lightness.
+As both works provide more reading pleasure in a chapter than many philosophers in multiple volumes, let’s call this round for both.

-However, Krell would not be the sensitive observer of nature, animals and humans alike were he not able to distinguish between Thoreau, the 19th century influencer with a habit of boasting, and Henry David, the human being.
-Krelldoes so in an especially moving way, when he reveals the hidden cause and trigger of Thoreau’s retreat to Walden Pond, namely, the sudden death of Thoreau’s older brother John from lockjaw.
-This unexpected loss turned into an existential crisis for the surviving brother, although it is hardly mentioned by Thoreau himself in On Walden Pond.
-Nor is it mentioned by Thoreau’s close friend Emerson, whose entire eulogy written on the occasion of Thoreau’s passing Krell quotes in his book.
-I certainly had no knowledge of this fact, and it altered my perception of On Walden Pond.
+Krell would not be the sensitive observer of nature, animals and humans alike were he not able to distinguish between Thoreau, the 19th century influencer with a habit of boasting, and Henry David, the human being.
+Krell does so in an especially moving way, when he reveals the hidden cause and trigger of Thoreau’s retreat to Walden Pond, namely, the sudden death of Thoreau’s older brother John from lockjaw.
+This unexpected loss turned into an existential crisis for the surviving brother, although it is hardly mentioned by Thoreau himself.

-Thoreau has “disappeared” from Krell’s book’s second half.
-The cat scolds him and opines on the root cause of this omission: jealousy of the dead legend.
+Thoreau hasdisappeared” from Krell’s book’s second half.
+The cat scolds him for this, and opines on the root cause of this omission: jealousy of the dead legend.
 Krell won’t have any of it:

 “‘I admire Thoreau.
 He’s a cranky bastard, but he can write.’